aws/aws-sdk-net/SDK.CHANGELOG.md

+### 3.3.115.0 (2017-06-28 21:52 UTC)
+* ServiceCatalog (3.3.4.0)
+	* Proper tagging of resources is critical to post-launch operations such as billing, cost allocation, and resource management.
+By using Service Catalog's TagOption Library, administrators can define a library of re-usable TagOptions that conform to company standards, and associate these with Service Catalog portfolios and products.
+Learn how to move your current tags to the new library, create new TagOptions, and view and associate your library items with portfolios and products.
+Understand how to ensure that the right tags are created on products launched through Service Catalog and how to provide users with defined selectable tags.
+* Core 3.3.15.0
+	* Allow session credentials to be used as the source for assume role profiles.
+AWS Greengrass is now available in new regions.
+	* All services packages updated to require new Core

 ### 3.3.114.0 (2017-06-23 19:10 UTC)
 * Lambda (3.3.7.0)
 	* The Lambda Invoke API will now throw new exception InvalidRuntimeException (status code 502) for invokes with deprecated runtimes.